pingchenchan/cs230-winter24-project/README.md

 ### Application

 - Send the system data to Kafka every second. (ex:cpu usage, memory usage, throughput, health status)
-- Simulate 3 types of situations. (ex: high cpu usage, low cpu usage, scale down)
+- Simulate 2 types of situations. (ex: high cpu usage, low cpu usage)
 - Provide a web to show the real-time updated data
 - Provide a RESTful endpoint to fetch the health status of the applications.